idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - The docked and joined state of tabs when a project is open (the tabs order is NOT saved, though)
 - The selected language pair
 - The selected workflow
-- The default project location and source file directory (for native projects only)
+- The default project location and source file directory (for native projects only, external projects are edited directly at the original location)
 - The default file format for project creation (Note: In general, CafeTran determines the file format dynamically based on the source file extension)
 - Appearance settings such as:
     - The theme and dashboard theme
-    - The windows layout
+    - The Window layout
     - Various color settings (found in View > Colors)
 - Billing information (applied rate for Statistics)
 - "Replace punctuation characters" and "Replace characters at source transfer" options
+- Options for QA checks

 To find out exactly what information is being stored in a project template, just create a project template in the Dashboard and open the resulting XML file with a text editor.
 Each line which includes <code>entry key="" value=""</code> represents a setting.
 There is no need to manually edit the XML files to use the templates feature.